TheRealMarVin/ReadTheYaml/docs/schema-and-instance.md

 - Non-strict mode passthrough for unknown keys.
 - Local and HTTP `$ref` loading.
 - Optional sections with explicit defaults.
+- Optional sections without explicit defaults are omitted when missing.

 Limitations:
 - Input data for validation must be a dictionary at each section.